Main content

 Galaxies are titanic swarms of tens of millions to trillions of stars, orbiting around their common center of gravity.
 They also contain interstellar gas and dust.
 Galaxies show a range of shapes that astronomers group into three basic classes: spiral, elliptical, and irregular.

-Spiral galaxies have three visible parts: a thin disk composed of stars, gas, and dust; a central bulge of older stars; and a spherical halo of the oldest stars and massive star clusters.
+Spiral Galaxies have three visible parts: a thin disk composed of stars, gas, and dust; a central bulge of older stars; and a spherical halo of the oldest stars and massive star clusters.

-Elliptical galaxies have smooth, rounded shapes because the orbits of their stars are oriented in all directions.
+Elliptical Galaxies have smooth, rounded shapes because the orbits of their stars are oriented in all directions.
 They contain little gas and dust, and no young stars.
 Like spiral galaxies, elliptical galaxies are surrounded by globular star clusters and dark matter.

-Irregular galaxies have a chaotic appearance, and are usually small.
+Irregular Galaxies have a chaotic appearance, and are usually small.
 Their irregular shapes are probably due to recent disturbances — either bursts of internal star formation, or gravitational encounters with external galaxies.

 The Milky Way